Top Pick for

 Bicycle prices vary greatly depending on the type of bike you're looking for and the special features it offers.
 As a general rule of thumb, you'll need to spend at least $300 or $400 to get a decent-quality adult bike.
 After that, how much you spend is entirely up to you.
 You can pick up a road bike for around $500, but if you want a super-lightweight carbon-fibre bike with top-spec equipment, you could easily spend more than $10,000.

 Having more gears means you should always be able to find the perfect gear to tackle all types of terrain.
-However, more gears means more moving parts that require maintenance, and you may still end up using the same few gears most of the time anyway.
+However, more gears mean more moving parts that require maintenance, and you may still end up using the same few gears most of the time anyway.
 If you're looking for a commuter bike, you may want to consider a single-speed bike, also known as a "fixie".
 They're simple, lightweight and easy to maintain, but can make for difficult riding uphill.

 Choosing the right size bike is essential to ensuring comfort and safety on your bike as well as optimum pedalling performance.
 Head into your local bike shop to get measured up for the ideal frame size and for help with things like finding the right height for the seat and handlebars.

-There are two main types of brakes: rim brakes are lightweight and uncomplicated, while disc brakes offer improved stopping power and tend to have a longer lifespan.
+There are 2 main types of brakes: rim brakes are lightweight and uncomplicated, while disc brakes offer improved stopping power and tend to have a longer lifespan.
 If you take the bike for a test ride, make sure to assess its stopping power.

 If you're buying a mountain bike, make sure you consider the suspension package fitted to the bike.
-There are two options available: hardtails only have front suspension, while dual-suspension bikes also include a rear shock absorber.
+There are 2 options available: hardtails only have front suspension, while dual-suspension bikes also include a rear shock absorber.
 Check the amount of travel the system offers to work out whether it suits the terrain you ride most often.